eliba2/vim-node-inspect/README.md

 Plug 'eliba2/vim-node-inspect'

 ## How to use
+Either start debugging a local js file (via NodeInspectStart or NodeInspectRun) or connect to a running instance using NodeInspectConnect.
+In the later case the target must start with --inspect (e.g. node --inspect server.js).
+To run arbitrary js code in the debugger use "exec".

 The following commands are available.
 No default bindings.

-NodeInspectStart - Starts node inspect, paused, in a bottom shell
+NodeInspectStart - Starts node inspect, paused

-NodeInspectStartRun - Starts node inspect and starts running immediatly
+NodeInspectRun - Continue / Start and run immediatly

 NodeInspectConnect host:port - Connect to a running instance